Fewdev1122/webapp1122/README.md

 ---

 ### Description:
-This is a simple web app that serves as an introduction to web development using HTML, CSS, and JavaScript.
-It's designed to be a basic project for students to showcase their skills in front-end development.
+This is a simple command in github.

 ---
->>>>>>> 8e6d440 (แก้ไข readme)